soundpress/RulesOfNYC/docs/c20/index.rst

    (2) The Commission will prescribe, revise and regulate reasonable rates of fare that may be charged and collected for each type of service rendered.

-   (3) Not later than the end of April of every odd-numbered year, the Chairperson shall hold a public hearing to assess the adequacy of the current fares established under 35 RCNY § 58-26 of these Rules and shall solicit written comment and testimony on all relevant facts including, the following:
+   (3) Not later than the end of April of every odd-numbered year, the Chairperson shall hold a public hearing to assess the adequacy of the current fares established under 35 RCNY § 58-26 and shall solicit written comment and testimony on all relevant facts including, the following:

       (i) The time and distance of travel;